NouraizVirk/Planik-Ai-Demo/README.md

 </div>

 ---
+> **Note:** The source code for this application is hosted in a private repository to protect proprietary security algorithms and system configurations.
+This public repository serves as an architectural overview and technical demonstration of the platform.

+---
 # 🌟 Part 1: Product Overview & Vision

 **Planik AI** is a next-generation SaaS digital marketplace that fundamentally disrupts traditional architectural planning and construction bidding.
 By harnessing the capabilities of Generative AI, Planik AI acts as a digital bridge connecting homeowners/clients with verified construction contractors.